 The Westerly water system currently maintains no emergency connections with neighboring water utilities.
 Neighboring water supply systems consist of the Mystic Division of the Connecticut American Water Co. which supplies Mystic and a portion of Groton in Connecticut, and two small divisions of the South Eastern Connecticut Water Authority.
 Of these systems, it would appear that only the Mystic Division of the Connecticut American Water Company has the potential to be of use to the Westerly Water Division during an emergency event.
 The ability of the system in terms of quantity of surplus water available for such purposes is not known at this time.
-In any case, the Town of Westerly does not plan to develop an agreement between both utilities and nor to construct a system interconnection, but if they did it would have to proceed rapidly for this alternative to become a viable emergency source in the near future.
+In any case, the Town of Westerly currently has no plans to enter into an agreement with any of these utilities, or to construct such system interconnections.